Burgos: Gothic Cathedral

 Construction on Burgos' Gothic Cathedral began in 1221 and spanned mainly from the 13th to 15th centuries.
 It has been declared a UNESCO World Heritage Site.
 The Cathedral is the resting place for El Cid (the famous knight from Medieval Spain's history) and his wife Doña Jimena.
 The west front is flanked by towers terminating in octagonal spires covered with open stonework traceries.
 The middle section, which serves as an entrance, has three alabaster pilasters, the intercolumnar spaces bearing panel-pictures representing the martyrdom of saints.
 The façade possesses ornate and fantastic surface decoration.

 The octagonal chapel of the Condestable, in florid, thus highly sculpted, Gothic design, has a roof finished with balustraded turrets, needle-pointed pinnacles and statues.
 In the lower portion, coats of arms, shields and crouching lions have been worked into the ensemble.
 The exterior of the sacristy is decorated with carved traceries, figures of angels and armoured knights.
 The elaborate tabernacle is composed of two octagonal sections in Corinthian style.

 Monasterio de las Huelgas

 The Monasterio de las Huelgas Reales (Monastery of the Royal Retreats) on the outskirts of the city, was founded in 1180 by king Alfonso VIII, and was begun in a pre-Gothic style, although almost every style has been introduced over many additions.
-The remarkable cloisters have been described as "unrivalled for beauty both of detail and design, and perhaps unsurpassed by anything in its age and style in any part of Europe" (1911 Encyclopædia Britannica).
-One cloister has semicircular arches with delicate and varied columns; the other has an ogival style of early Gothic.
-The interior of the church has enormous columns supporting its magnificent vault; the entrance is modern.
-This convent historically benefited from extraordinary privileges granted to its abbess by kings and popes.
+The cloisters have been described as "unrivalled for beauty both of detail and design, and perhaps unsurpassed by anything in its age and style in any part of Europe" (1911 Encyclopædia Britannica).
+One cloister has semicircular arches with varied columns; the other has an ogival style of early Gothic.
+The interior of the church has enormous columns supporting its vault.
+This convent historically benefited from privileges granted to its abbess by kings and popes.